Spain has one of the best climates in the world

 June to October are usually dry months, except for sporadic torrential downpours.
 Heavy rain in the winter months is usually interspersed with brilliant sunshine.

 The Canary Islands, experience a subtropical climate and mild temperatures all year round (an average of 24ºC).
-Winter/summer temperatures range on average from 17-23°C (64-74°F) in Tenerife, or 16-22°C (62-72°F) in Gran Canaria.
+Winter/summer temperatures range on average from 17-23°C (64-74°F) in Tenerife or 16-22°C (62-72°F) in Gran Canaria.

 The more mountainous zones of Tenerife and the Gran Canaria result in abundant rain in winter, which is responsible for the beautiful landscape, in direct contrast to the other drier and more desert-like islands.

 The Balearic Islands, have more or less the same weather conditions, with local variations caused by phenomena such as Mallorca’s high mountain ranges.
-The Balearics’ average high temperature is 21.2°C (70°F), average low 13.8°C (57°F), and the sun shines annually to an average 59 percent.
+The Balearics’ average high temperature is 21.2°C (70°F), average low 13.8°C (57°F), and the sun shines annually to an average 59 per cent.
 Rainfall in Mahon, Menorca, is 580mm (23 inches) a year, while that in Palma, Mallorca, only reaches 480mm (19 inches).

 A continental climate is characterized by wide seasonal variations in temperature and by low, irregular rainfall with high rates of evaporation that leave the land arid.
-Annual rainfall generally is thirty to sixty-four centimetres; most of the central plains receives about fifty centimetres.
+Annual rainfall generally is thirty to sixty-four centimetres; most of the central plains receive about fifty centimetres.